 - Close Command Prompt and try to install Windows 10 again.

 Therefore be sure to back up important files or use this solution if you have a new computer that doesn’t have any important files on it.

-Solution 2 – Use legacy BIOS mode
+2. Use legacy BIOS mode

 - While your computer boots press the appropriate key to open Boot Menu.
 Usually that key is set to Esc, F2, F9 or F12, but it can be different depending on your motherboard.